fluthjs/fluth-doc/docs/en/api/plugin/delayExec.md

 # delayExec

-Delay execution plugin, delays passing the processing result to child nodes at the current node for a specified time.
+Delay execution plugin that delays pushing the processing result to child nodes at the current node for a specified time.

 ## Type Definition